 As discussed above in section 4, the best-case scenario is to win a possession case on the merits.
 A defense attorney’s first goal is to convince prosecutors that their evidence is too weak to sustain a conviction.
 Then the prosecutors may drop the charges without any conditions.

-The vast majority of drug possession cases resolve without a trial.
+The vast majority of Nevada drug possession cases are resolved without a trial.
 If negotiations fail, you may demand a jury trial where the prosecution has the burden to prove guilt beyond a reasonable doubt.
 If the jury acquits you, the case will be dropped.

-Yes, drug convictions are usually sealable after a waiting period.
+Drug convictions in Nevada are usually sealable after a waiting period.
 The length of this wait depends on the specific crime category you were convicted of.
 Meanwhile, drug charges that get dismissed may be sealed right away.8

 Misdemeanor | 1 year after the case ends |